Automatic palletizers are automated machines or conveyor systems that

 palletizers, products are loaded from the ground level, while high level

 palletizers are loaded from above or from the story above.

-Automated Palletizing Systems - Oulette Machinery Systems Inc.
+Automated Palletizing System - Oulette Machinery Systems Inc.